 Most people who are using or taking drugs will experience a withdrawal syndrome when they stop using.
 Symptoms will be physical and psychological/emotional, including anxiety, paranoia and insomnia.

 Physical withdrawal symptoms occur because the body has become dependent on the effects of the specific drugs.

 Withdrawal symptoms can be very unpleasant- which leads to craving- and then back to using drugs for relief of the symptoms.

-During the pre-admission risk assessment prior to admission at our rehab in Warwickshire any medical risks are considered along with individual’s suitability for our overall treatment programme.
+During the pre-admission risk assessment prior to admission at our rehab in Warwickshire any medical risks are considered along with an individual’s suitability for our overall drug treatment programme.
 The pre-admission assessment ensures that all necessary medications are immediately available on admission.

 Medically Assisted Drug Detoxification 'Drug Detox'

-On admission the prescribed medication is given when withdrawal symptoms start.
-Further medication is then given (every hour if needed) to ensure that the withdrawal symptoms are well controlled.
+On admission the prescribed drug detox medication is given when withdrawal symptoms start.
+Further medication is then given (every hour if needed) to ensure that the drug detox withdrawal symptoms are well controlled.

 The withdrawal symptoms are monitored regularly, and more medication can be given as required- particularly if there is any difficulty sleeping.

-The rehab team of professional staff support at our rehab in Warwickshire and monitor residents 24/7 though any medically assisted detox.
+The rehab team of professional staff support at our rehab in Warwickshire and monitor residents 24/7 safely though any medically assisted drug detox.
 The staff ensure that any drug or alcohol withdrawal symptoms are well controlled.

 ‘Drug detox’ is only the initial stage in the treatment.
-It is essential that all residents engage fully with the residential rehab treatment programme after detox is completed.
+It is essential that all residents engage fully with the residential rehab drug treatment programme after detox is completed.
 The subsequent therapy process will identify underlying emotional issues which caused the addictive behaviours.

-Most importantly, the residential rehab treatment programme will give you a plan for a happy, healthy drug-free life.
+Most importantly, the residential rehab's drug treatment programme will give you a plan for a happy, healthy drug-free life.